revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 ---

-28. What happens if a class has implemented an interface but has not provided implementation for that method defined in Interface?
+28.What happens if a class has implemented an interface but has not provided implementation for that method defined in Interface?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)